rao10/cassCosomology1/content/Atlantis Period/10K BCE Period.md

 >
 > (L) Yeah, lives are just too short to figure everything out.
 I mean, I've worked like a freaking slave for nearly all of my life, and I am only aware of how much I don't know.
 >
-> (Joe) So why then are peoples� lives today so much shorter than they were then?
+> (Joe) So why then are peoples' lives today so much shorter than they were then?
 >
 > A: Changes in Earth and DNA.
 >